-The Strategic Communication concentration spans the fields of public relations, public affairs, health communication and brand management.
-Courses emphasize ethical and socially responsible communication in nonprofit and corporate settings.
-You will gain expertise in campaign planning and evaluation, message design, brand positioning, multicultural communication, research methods, communication theory and media law.
-You will work with community partners to create strategic communication campaigns and will develop a professional portfolio to help you stand out on the job market.
+- The Strategic Communication Concentration spans the fields of public relations, public affairs, health communication and brand management.
+Courses emphasize ethical and socially responsible communication in nonprofit, government and corporate settings.

-Students in the Media and Public Communication program are also eligible to pursue the Public Diplomacy Certificate.
+Students enrolled in the Media and Public Communication master’s program may choose to earn a Graduate Certificate in Public Diplomacy without the need for additional credits.

 Concentration in Strategic Communication